SECTION A - GENERAL INFORMATION

 6. All memorials erected are maintained at the expense of the owner of the Exclusive Right of Burial of that particular grave.
 Where memorials split, crack or become dangerous, the grave owner shall be required to have that memorial repaired, refixed or relevelled so that it shall be safe at all times.

-7. The Cemetery reserves the right without notice to:
+7. The Crematorium reserves the right without notice to:

-a) Remove or make safe any memorial which in their opinion is a danger or could become a danger to any person in the cemetery or crematorium grounds.
+a) Remove or make safe any memorial which in their opinion is a danger or could become a danger to any person in the crematorium grounds.

 b) To remove temporarily any memorial or part of the memorial if such a course of action appears to the General Manager to be desirable.